 For on-campus programs, please respond by June 1 for fall enrollment and by November 15 for spring enrollment.

 For domestic students, you are allowed not to register courses for two semesters without deferring your admission.
 For example, you’ve been admitted for Fall 2020, you can wait till Summer 2021 to register.
 Any term longer than two semesters requires a deferral.
 For international students, you need to defer admission if cannot enroll in admitted term.
-Deferral request can be sent to Xiaomin Qian.
+Deferral request can be sent to Xiaomin Qian before your original admitted term starts.
 Each student can only defer admission once.
 (Please note: if you request to defer admission, please don’t register for any courses in your originally admitted semester.
 Once you register, you are considered an active student in that semester and cannot defer.)

 Tuition and fee rates may vary from year to year.
 Please check the Purdue Bursar’s Office website for accurate fee rates.